 If you or your loved ones have been seriously injured or killed in a motor vehicle collision, you need to contact an attorney promptly to protect your rights and to investigate whether you may have a valid products liability case.
 In the case of serious motor vehicle accidents that result in a rollover, such as this Ford Explorer rollover case, it is important to preserve the evidence and to hire a trained investigator to examine the vehicle to determine if there was a manufacturing, design or warning defect with regard to the vehicle.
 As the Ford Motor Co. v.
 Buell-Wilson case points out, sometimes even a one-car accident where many people might originally be concerned with the operator error may be a valid case because the vehicle should have been designed in a manner that it could handle sudden movements without rolling over and subjecting occupants to the risk of serious injury or death from a collapsed roof.
-Contact Rachel Montes or Tom Herald at the Montes Herald Law Group, LLP for a free, no obligation, case review (214) 522-9401.
-Visit our website at http://www.montesherald.com/ for more information on the types of cases our firm handles.
+Contact Rachel Montes or Tom Herald at the Montes Law Group, P.C. for a free, no obligation, case review (214) 522-9401.

 The company faces more than 14,000 suits in U.S. state and federal courts alleging Seroquel caused diabetes in some users.
 Seroquel, which generated sales of $4.45 billion in 2008, is AstraZeneca’s second-biggest seller after the ulcer treatment Nexium.
 AstraZeneca officials noted in regulatory filings last month that the drugmaker could face the first trials of Seroquel suits in state courts in Delaware and New Jersey in January.
 The company also disclosed it has spent $623 million in “legal defense costs” for Seroquel litigation so far.